greenporsche/miRcore/module-2-bts/README.md

   - Job parameters: partition, time, memory, CPU cores, email notifications
   - `sbatch` command: submitting scripts to the job scheduler
   - Monitoring jobs: email notifications (begin, end, fail), resource usage reports
-  - Converting interactive work to batch jobs: "I confirmed this is working on my computer, now we submit it as a job"
+  - Converting interactive work to batch jobs -- once a command is confirmed to work interactively, it gets packaged into a SLURM script for submission
 - Mapping reads to the human genome (HG38 reference):
   - Why HG38?
 The current human reference genome assembly
   - Much larger than viral genomes: requires more computational resources